 Drinking water suppliers are required to monitor and test their water many times, for many things, before sending it to

 consumers.
 These tests determine whether and how the water needs to be treated, as well as the effectiveness of the treatment

 process.
 If a water system consistently sends to consumers water that contains a contaminant at a level higher than EPA or

 state health standards or if the system fails to monitor for a contaminant, the system is violating regulations, and is subject to

 fines and other penalties.
 When a water system violates a drinking water regulation, it must notify the people who drink its water

 about the violation, what it means, and how they should respond.
 In cases where the water presents an immediate health threat,

 such as when people need to boil water before drinking it, the system must use television, radio, and newspapers to get the

-sent by mail, or delivered with the water bill.
+word out as quickly as possible.
+Other notices may be sent by mail, or delivered with the water bill.
 Each water suppliers annual

 water quality report must include a summary of all the violations that occurred during the previous year.
-For more information call the Safe Drinking Water Hotline
+For more information call

 How can I help protect drinking water?

-Using the new information that is now available about drinking water, citizens can both be aware of the challenges of
+Using the new information that is now available about drinking water, citizens can both be aware of the challenges of keeping

-can get involved.
 Some people will help clean up the watershed that is the source of their communitys water.
 Other people might get involved in

 wellhead protection activities to prevent the contamination of the ground water source that provides water to their community.

 These people will be able to make use of the information that states and water systems are gathering as they assess their

 sources of water.
 Other people will want to attend public meetings to ensure that the communitys need for safe drinking water is

-wish to participate as your state and water system make funding
+considered in making decisions about land use.
+You may wish to participate as your state and water system make funding

 decisions.
 And all consumers can do their part to conserve water and to dispose properly of household chemicals.